 Enter "Upgrade" function to upgrade firmware.
 Please prepare new firmware file named "xxxx.bin" in local hard drive, then press "Browse..." to select the file.
-Click "Click "It will start to upgrade firmware.
+Click "To select the upgrade firmware.

 When upgrading, there is a progress bar running.
 After finished upgrading, the system must reboot manually.